-Former Pope Benedict XVI has beer, party for 90th birthday at Vatican
+Benedict XVI has beer, party for 90th birthday at Vatican

 Photos by the Vatican newspaper L’Osservatore Romano of the celebration showed Benedict sipping a beer.
 His brother, Monsignor Georg Ratzinger, also joined the party and enjoyed a beer.

-Looking happy, the frail Benedict also admired a gift basket whose goodies included German sausages.
+Looking happy, the frail Benedict also admired a gift basket whose goodies included pretzels.

 He was born on April 16, 1927, in southern Germany.
 But since the birthday coincided this year with Easter Sunday, Benedict was feted on Monday.

-Note: This story has been corrected to show that the gift basket contained pretzels, not sausages.